stevix77/BetFriends/Back/README.md

 # Testing

 For the moment, I only have unit tests which targeting application layer.
 The goal is to call a handler and assert for the commands about side effects like the repository and presenter when I use it or assert the respond of the query.

+# Frameworks

+I'm using NestJs as a framework for the NodeJs api and .net 8 for .net world.
+The content of these parts has not a lot of code and logic so because of that, I could update versions or use another tools like AdonisJs or .net framework 4.8 (if I transform the other packages in .net standard...).
+In the futur, I will go on this project by adding PHP with both Symfony and Laravel.
+So those interested by PHP, stay tuned.